shapeshed/shapeshed.com/content/posts/unix-tail/index.md

 To watch a file for changes with the `tail` command pass the `-f` option.
 This will show the last ten lines of a file and will update when new lines are added.
 This is commonly used to watch log files in real-time.
-As new lines are written to the log the console will update will new lines.
+As new lines are written to the log the console will update with new lines.

 ```sh
 tail -f /var/log/nginx/access.log